 The Council on Ethics’ view on narcotic substances

 The Council on Ethics deems that a company has acted in violation of the UN conventions on narcotics if it draws a significant part of its revenues from:

-- manufactures drug-classified substances as stimulants or for non-medical use
+- manufacturing drug-classified substances as stimulants or for non-medical use, and/or

-- manufactures products that include drug-classified preparations, such as various beverages or sweets that contain cannabis in various forms.
+- manufacturing products that include drug-classified preparations, such as various beverages or sweets that contain cannabis in various forms.

-The Council on Ethics therefore recommends that the AP Funds exclude companies that make such products.
+The Council on Ethics therefore recommends that the AP Funds exclude such companies.

 The Council on Ethics engages in dialogue with international corporations that can be linked to actions which defy international conventions that Sweden has ratified.
 The purpose of the dialogues is partly to get the companies to remediate the issues, and partly that the company should adopt policies and processes to avoid future actions that go against these conventions.